shubhangi-mish/AI_based-Image_to_3D_model_generator/readme.md

 - 3. bash start.sh
 Voila! everything is working

-✅ Code is original, modular, and clear
+✅ Code is original, modular, and clear.

 ✅ Fully working and testable

 ✅ Meets all checklist points

-✅ Final Verdict
-“Don’t build an app.
-Build magic.”
-Done.
-From local prompt interpretation to stunning 3D generation and persistent memory — this project showcases the complete pipeline in action.

 ## Screenshots and logs